Our Expectations – Please refer to our attendance policy

 - Both the breakfast and after school club are run by ZigZags and this organisation has their own arrangements for the safety of children at the beginning and end of the school day.
 Please see the supervisors for this information.
-Contact details can be found on this website on the Clubs and Enrichment page.
+Contact details: Phone 07850509701 Email: firstname.lastname@example.org

 What to do if your child is late, ill or has a medical appointment?

-The gates are locked at 09:00 for the safety and security of our children.
+The gates are locked at 08:50 for the safety and security of our children.
 If you are late you will need to enter through the main pedestrian security gate, which will be opened by the office staff once you announce your arrival on the key-pad intercom.
 Late attendees are always brought to the attention of the Headteacher.
-Persistent lateness is always passed to the Education Welfare Officer (EWO).
+Persistent lateness is always monitored by the Family Welfare officer (FWO)

 If your child is absent you need to let us know.
-A telephone call, email (to firstname.lastname@example.org) or personal contact will be sufficient.
-Regular, unexplained absence will involve the EWO so please get in touch promptly if your child is away.
-The school monitors all pupils’ attendance and punctuality carefully.
-Please be a responsible parent and ensure your child arrives at school on time.
+A telephone call, email (to email@example.com) or personal contact will be sufficient.
+Regular, unexplained absence through illness will involve the AWO, so please get in touch promptly and explain the reason for the absence.

 If your child has sustained an injury which necessitates the use of crutches, the school will require a letter from a medical professional (GP, Hospital etc) before the pupil is admitted back into school.
 The letter should detail what injury has been sustained and provide information on whether or not the pupil is required to use the crutches in school along with an indication of how long this need is likely to last.
 Information on when weight bearing should begin and the dates of any follow up appointments should also be included in the letter.
 We thank you for your support in this matter.